Near-Equilibrium Propagation training in nonlinear wave systems

-To test our theory, we numerically model NEP learning in exciton-polariton condensates, a unique platform combining light and matter~\cite{byrnes2014exciton,sanvitto2016road,fraser2016physics}.
-Realizations of polariton neural networks include reservoir computing, binarized, and spiking networks~\cite{opala2019neuromorphic,ballarini2020polaritonic,Mirek2021Binarized,kavokin2022polariton,opala2023harnessing,tyszka2023lif,opala2022training,opala2024room}.
-Recent studies show that exciton-polaritons can achieve high energy efficiency in machine-learning inference~\cite{matuszewski2021energy,matuszewski2024role}.
-We demonstrate numerically stable NEP training on tasks such as logical XOR in one-dimensional lattices and MNIST digit classification in two-dimensional systems.
-We first derive NEP for general wavefunction dynamics and establish local update rules from free–nudged contrasts near equilibrium.
-Next, we model a feasible polariton implementation using the driven–dissipative Gross-Pitaevskii equation (GPE), describing pumping geometry, output-region nudging, and measurable observables.
-Finally, we show convergence and accuracy in numerical simulations and discuss experimental prospects and limitations.
+To test the framework, we model NEP learning in exciton-polariton condensates, a platform combining light and matter~\cite{byrnes2014exciton,sanvitto2016road,fraser2016physics}.
+Polaritonic neural networks have been explored in several architectures~\cite{opala2019neuromorphic,ballarini2020polaritonic,Mirek2021Binarized,kavokin2022polariton,opala2023harnessing,tyszka2023lif,opala2022training,opala2024room}, and recent work highlights their energy efficiency for inference~\cite{matuszewski2021energy,matuszewski2024role}.
+We demonstrate stable NEP training on XOR and MNIST tasks, derive local update rules from free–nudged contrasts, and model a realistic implementation using the driven–dissipative Gross–Pitaevskii equation, including pumping geometry and output nudging.
+Numerical results confirm convergence and indicate experimental feasibility.

 \textit{Near-Equilibrium Propagation in complex-valued systems.} We define the NEP learning protocol for driven–dissipative systems.
 An oscillatory or wave system is described by a time-dependent complex field $\psi(\vec{r},t)$ defined over a spatial domain $\vec{r}\in\mathcal{M}$, which may be continuous or discrete depending on the physical realization.